tnware/django-entra-auth/docs/settings_ref.rst

 * **Default**: ``False``
 * **Type**: ``boolean``

-Whether guest users of your Azure AD is allowed to log into the site.
-This is validated by matching the ``http://schemas.microsoft.com/identity/claims/tenantid``-key in the claims towards the configured tenant.
+Whether guest users of your Microsoft Entra ID tenant are allowed to log into the site.
+This is validated by matching the ``http://schemas.microsoft.com/identity/claims/tenantid`` claim in the token against the configured tenant.

 .. _boolean_claim_mapping_setting: